JuliaPy/pyjulia/README.md

 import julia
 ```

-then create a Julia object that makes a bridge to the Julia interpreter
+then create a Julia object that makes a bridge to the Julia interpreter (assuming that `julia` is in your `PATH`)

 ```python
 j = julia.Julia()